 Who Took the Apocrypha Out of the Bible?

 It was originally against the law to print an English-language Bible in America, because the Crown held the copyright to the King James Version, but it did not license any printers in the American colonies.
-The American Revolution made the United States an separate country at a time when there were no international copyright treaties.
-After the Revolution, it was legal to print English-language Bibles in America.
+The American Revolution made the United States into a separate country at a time when there were no international copyright treaties.
+Thus after the Revolution, it was legal to print English-language Bibles in America.

 American printers discovered that they could leave out the Apocrypha and sell the Bible for the same price, and no one would care because it wasn’t used much.
 Some of the homegrown religious groups naïvely assumed that whatever was not in their Bible was not in the canon.
 Later, when Catholics became a significant segment of the population, a non-Catholic would say, “That’s not in the Bible” to a Catholic, completely unaware that it was the printer who left it out.
 A Lutheran pastor told me that one of his parishioners was insistent that the Lutheran Church did not recognize the Apocrypha as canonical.
 The parishioner was astonished when he saw the church by-law that says it is.